-This matters because I also know that spray is not some wonder tool that ensures compliance, I know how effective tasers are, but also how fast I can recover from one after being hit – I know that they require a solid hit to work.
-In short, by experiencing the force option personally, I grow my own confidence in my ability to work – while gaining personal knowledge of the weakness of the particular system.
+This matters because I also know that spray is not some wonder tool that ensures compliance.
+I know how effective tasers are, but also how fast I can recover from one after being hit.
+Additionally, I know that they require a solid hit to work.
+In short, by experiencing the force option personally, I grow my own confidence in my ability to work.
+Exposure also gives personal knowledge of the weakness of the particular system.

 In the end, I guess the “we are getting sprayed so we know what it is like” is true on some level – unfortunately the words may be the same, but the difference in perspective is gravely different and engender two different mindsets and end results.